 - 70% weighted average on proctored exams

 - 70% weighted average on major written assignments

+- 70% on final clinical evaluation tool

 - 70% overall course grade

 In determining the final course grade, the weighted average on major proctored exams and/or major written assignments will be checked first.
 If a student achieves a 70.00% with no rounding of the average on these course components, the additional graded items will count toward the final course grade.